Careium/code-challenge-careium/README.md

 Think about scoping and time.
 Don't overspend your time.

-Feel free to use 3rd party providers for SMS, email etc. Twilio is a popular one
+Feel free to use 3rd party providers.

 ## Coding Challenge